dgoppenheimer/pymol-notes/content/introduction/_index.md

 # Introduction

-I built this site to keep track of my notes when using PyMOL.
+Here I'll document how I built this site.
+Thanks to excellent documentation, it was fairly straightforward.